dlfe-laura/DIC-Analysis/README.md

 # DIC-Analysis
-DIC Analysis of Tensile Test
+Digital Analysis Correlation of Tensile Test on a polycarbonate sample.